The official blog of the Lung Institute.

 While COPD is a chronic, progressive disease, meaning it will worsen over time, there are a variety of treatment options available.
 Traditional medications, such as inhalers, oxygen therapy and pulmonary rehabilitation, are typically on the front lines of treatments.
 Natural treatments for COPD offer people an alternative to traditional medications and can be used along with medications.

-While traditional medication works to manage COPD symptoms, stem cell therapy works to promote healing from within the lungs.
+While traditional medication works to manage COPD symptoms, cellular therapy works to promote healing from within the lungs.
 With the potential to address disease progression and improve quality of life, many patients report feeling better, breathing easier and living a more active lifestyle after treatment.
-If you or a loved one has COPD or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.